Wall Street: Early years

 Slavery had been introduced to Manhattan in 1626, but it was not until December 13, 1711, that the New York City Common Council made a market at the foot of Wall Street the city's first official slave market for the sale and rental of enslaved Africans and Indians.
 The market operated from 1711 to 1762 at the corner of Wall and Pearl Streets, and consisted of a wooden structure with a roof and open sides, although walls may have been added over the years; it could hold approximately 50 people.
 New York's municipal authorities directly benefited from the sale of slaves by implementing taxes on every person who was bought and sold there.

-In these early days, local merchants and traders would gather at disparate spots to buy and sell shares and bonds, and over time divided themselves into two classes—auctioneers and dealers.
+In the early period, local merchants and traders assembled at various locations to purchase and sell shares and bonds.
+Over time, they became divided into two distinct groups: auctioneers and dealers.
 In the late 18th century, there was a buttonwood tree at the foot of Wall Street under which traders and speculators would gather to trade securities.
 The benefit was being in proximity to each other.
 In 1792, traders formalized their association with the Buttonwood Agreement which was the origin of the New York Stock Exchange.
 The idea of the agreement was to make the market more "structured" and "without the manipulative auctions", with a commission structure.
-Persons signing the agreement agreed to charge each other a standard commission rate; persons not signing could still participate but would be charged a higher commission for dealing.
+Persons signing the agreement agreed to charge each other a standard commission rate; persons not signing could still participate, but would be charged a higher commission for dealing.